Allied Democratic Forces insurgency: February

+March

 1 March – ADF fighters are accused of killing 24 civilians and 12 others in an attack on a village in Ituri province.

 9–25 March – Scattered clashes in eastern Congo kill 14 Congolese soldiers and 62 ADF insurgents.

 20–24 March – Heavy fighting outside Beni kills 12 Congolese soldiers and 37 ADF insurgents.
 Congolese military officers report that the ADF's influence in North Kivu has been reduced by 80%.

 30 March – The ADF releases 38 hostages following a skirmish that left two civilians and one Congolese soldier dead.

+April

 6 April – An ADF attack on the town of Halungpa (18 miles away from Beni) kills six civilians, including a child.

 14 April – A civilian is killed in an ADF attack on Beni.
 The Congolese army repels the assault in a skirmish that leaves two soldiers and five insurgents dead.

+May

 24 May – 9 civilians killed in an ADF attack on Beni, the ADF burned several houses to the ground as well.
 The army claimed they killed 17 of the attackers.

 25 May – 17 civilians killed in an ADF on the village of Makutano.

 26 May – At least 40 civilians were killed with machetes in an attack by the ADF on a village in Ituri province.
 The ADF also looted food and valuables in the attack.

+June

 16 June – 6 Civilians including 4 women were killed and 6 more missing in an ADF attack along the Eringeti-Kainama road in North Kivu.
 More than 60 homes were also burned by the ADF in the attack.

 19 June – 9 Civilians were kidnapped then killed by the ADF.

 20 June – 10 Civilians were killed when the ADF Attacked the village of Bukaka.

 20 June – Another 10 Civilians were killed when the ADF attacked the village of Biangolo.

 21 June – 10 Civilians were killed when the ADF attacked the village of Vukaka.

 22 June – A UN Indonesian peacekeeper was killed and another injured in an attack on their patrol.
 The attack took place in the town of Makisabo near the city of Beni in the North Kivu province.

+August

 22 August – ADF killed 13 civilians during raids on the villages of Kinziki-Matiba and Wikeno.